-By all accounts Waltz is secretive of the source of his ore, taking elaborate steps to disguise his path into the mountains.
+By all accounts, Waltz was secretive of the source of his ore, taking elaborate steps to disguise his path into the mountains.
 On several occasions, when he was followed, Waltz would lead his interloper into an ambush and threatened to kill them if they ever attempted to follow him again.
 On one occasion, it is claimed that he made good on that promise.
 During the years he actively worked the mine, Waltz sold around $250k worth of gold, at a time when gold averaged $20 an ounce.

 It is unknown how long the Dutchman lingered, some accounts say days, others, weeks.
 The only certain fact is that the man was dying.
-It was during this period that Rhinehart Petrasch, another German immigrant began visiting the Thomas house.
-Rhinehart was a comfort to Waltz and a great help in translating as Waltz preferred speaking German over English.
+It was during this period that Rhinehart Petrasch, another German immigrant, began visiting the Thomas house.
+Rhinehart was a comfort to Waltz and a great help in translating, as Waltz preferred speaking German over English.

-In any case, Holmes and Roberts sit up with Waltz throughout the night and listen to his deathbed confession.
+In any case, Holmes and Roberts sat up with Waltz throughout the night and listen to his deathbed confession.
 Waltz goes on to give detailed directions to his mine, citing notable landmarks.
 He then allegedly bequeaths the remainder of his gold, a large candle box of ore that’s stored under his bed, to Dick Holmes.
 Holmes took the gold and his directions and went home.

 Considering that Dick Holmes was one of the individuals that followed Waltz into the mountains, I don’t think he would be inclined to trust him.
 Further, an 82-year-old man, in the last hours of his life, would be hard pressed to convey so much detailed information while dying of pneumonia.
-Finally, it makes no sense that he would just give Holmes his whole stash of gold ore for no other reason than he was there at the end?
+Finally, it makes no sense that he would just give Holmes his whole stash of gold ore for no other reason than he was there at the end.